fleetdm/fleet/articles/deploy-software-packages.md

 An uninstall script will run when an admin chooses to uninstall the software from the host on the host details page, or if an install fails for hosts running `fleetd` 1.33.0 or later.
 Like the install script, a default uninstall script will be pre-filled after selecting a file.
 This script can be edited if the software package requires a custom uninstallation process.

-In addition to the `$INSTALLER_PATH` environment variable supported by install scripts, you can use `$PACKAGE_ID` in uninstall scripts as a placeholder for the package IDs (for .pkg files), package name (for Linux installers), product code (for MSIs), or software name (for EXE installers). `$PACKAGE_ID` will be substituted on upload by the Fleet server.
+In addition to the `$INSTALLER_PATH` environment variable supported by install scripts, you can use `$PACKAGE_ID` in uninstall scripts as a placeholder for the package IDs (for .pkg files), package name (for Linux installers), product code (for MSIs), or software name (for EXE installers).
+The Fleet server will substitute `$PACKAGE_ID` on upload.

 ### Install a software package on a host